sugarush/fire-server/docs/content/basics.rst

 Usage
 -----

-To run the server, make sure you are in the cloned repository and run:
+To run the server, make sure you are in the `project` directory and run:

 ``python server``